Why bother with wellbeing at work?

 Raising the profile of mental health in the workplace is also important, as is promoting an open-door policy for dialogue and feedback.
 A culture of openness and promoting a healthy work-life balance are key.

 The financial wellbeing of employees is an area that’s often overlooked.
 Financial stress can be a huge distraction for employees.
-Practical guidance on how to budget, save and invest for the future are just some of the areas employers with financial wellness programmes are focusing on.
+Practical guidance on how to budget, save and invest for the future are just some of the areas employers with financial wellness programmes are focusing on - especially in the cost of living crisis.

 Becoming an accredited living wage employer is also evidence that you walk your talk.